 A serial killer is terrorizing a small town.
-Mark Bishop (Brad Jones) has just killed an intruder who attacked him in his home.
-Only he's not sure if he killed the real serial killer, but knows he doesn't ...
+Mark Bishop has just killed an intruder who attacked him in his home.
+He's not sure if he killed the real serial killer, but knows he doesn't ...

 A serial killer is terrorizing a small town.
 Mark Bishop has just killed an intruder who attacked him in his home.
-Only he's not sure if he killed the real serial killer, but knows he doesn't want the attention.
-Mark has to get rid of the body and avoid the authorities.
-But he can't shake the feeling that the real killer is still out there.Written by
+He's not sure if he killed the real serial killer, but knows he doesn't want the attention.
+Mark has to get rid of the body and avoid the authorities, but he can't shake the feeling that the real killer is still out there.Written by

 0 of 5 people found this review helpful.

 Was this review helpful to you?